People who have certain chronic health conditions or other risk factors should get vaccinated against pneumococcal disease.

 Who Should Be Vaccinated?

-Children age 6-18 years who have certain chronic conditions or other factors that increase their risk for pneumococcal disease may need PCV15, PCV20, or pneumococcal polysaccharide vaccine (PPSV23), depending on their pneumococcal vaccination history.
+Children age 6-18 years who have certain chronic conditions or other factors that increase their risk for pneumococcal disease may need PCV20 or pneumococcal polysaccharide vaccine (PPSV23), depending on their pneumococcal vaccination history.

-Adults age 19-64 years with risk factors and all adults age 65 years and older who did not previously receive a pneumococcal conjugate vaccine or whose vaccination history is unknown should receive 1 dose of pneumococcal conjugate vaccine (PCV21, PCV20, or PCV15).
+Adults age 19-49 years with risk factors and all adults age 50 years and older who did not previously receive a pneumococcal conjugate vaccine or whose vaccination history is unknown should be vaccinated.

 CDC offers additional guidance for adults who previously received either PPSV23 only or those who received the PCV13 conjugate vaccine.